This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dull Yellow Birds in Ohio

-- Nashville Warblers showing soft yellow undersides
+- Nashville Warblers showing light yellow undersides

-- Myrtle Warblers sporting pale yellow patches
+- Myrtle Warblers featuring pale patches of yellow

 Yellow Birds With Black Markings in Ohio